gpt-engineer-org/gpt-engineer/docs/open_models.md

 The `--lite` mode is needed for now since open models for some reason behave worse with too many instructions at the moment.
 Temperature is set to `0.1` to get consistent best possible results.

+That's it.

-*That's it.
-If sth. doesn't work as expected or you figure out how to improve the open LLM support please let us know.*
+*If sth. doesn't work as expected, or you figure out how to improve the open LLM support please let us know.*

 Using Azure models
 ==================